gustavomerini/quiz-builder/README.md

 # Quiz Builder

-This is a very simple react project created to exercise React.js
+Project created to exercise some React content.

+This project contains simple state flow, Formik with arrays and validations.